 In literature [7], Lee pointed out the important attributes for trajectory clustering, and in our previous work [8], we gave the formal definitions on trajectory structure.
 In general, trajectory structure feature can be derived mainly by the corner and velocity at sampling points.
 Therefore, in this paper, we take the corner and velocity as our main goal to conquer in trajectory compression.

-In order to solve the problem mentioned above, a two-phase compression algorithm is proposed in this paper. （对本文研究内容进行简单描述）
+In order to solve the problem mentioned above, a twothree-phase compression algorithm is proposed in this paper, which is called as Trajectory Simplification Algorithm based on Structure Features (SF).
+Firstly, SF algorithm compresses the original trajectory based on moving direction of the object; then, it simplifies the original trajectory according to the internal fluctuations in trajectory; finally, it compresses the original trajectory by the trajectory velocity.

+（对本文研究内容进行简单描述）

 Therefore, we should emphasize trajectory compression should satisfy the following goals [1, 2].
 Firstly, compression method should identify which parts are redundant, and which are noise or outliers.
 Secondly, compression method should make sure how to organize the compressed data after filtering noise and removing redundant data.
 Finally, compression method should make sure as much as important information be obtained.